Updated March 26, 2021

 I’ll do my best to be as open-minded as I can but I’m also going to be blunt about where the evidence doesn’t sit.
 Using an ineffective treatment is not just useless, it gets in the way of using something else that might actually work.

 The effects are significant and repeatable especially in mild to moderate arthritis.
 Even in severe cases, it can help in combination with other treatments.
-The only time I don’t recommend j/d is in dogs sensitive to changing their food.
+The only time I don’t recommend j/d is in dogs sensitive to changing their food or those prone to pancreatitis.

 Dog Arthritis Injections

 Cartrophen is part of our first line treatment when a diagnosis is made.
-Four injections are given at weekly intervals.
+A course of four injections is given at weekly intervals, and then repeated six months later.
 Its use can often delay the need for other treatments for many years.

 There are no other recommended arthritis injections.
 In the past, long-acting cortisone was also used.
 This is outdated and rarely a good idea due to poor results and significant side effects.